 Exemplary performance Demonstrates satisfactory competence in specific skills consistently; demonstrates substantial breadth and depth in understanding and/or skillful application of fundamental knowledge and skills.
 Proficient performance Demonstrates satisfactory competence in specific skills; demonstrates adequate understanding and/or application of fundamental knowledge and skills.
-Emerging performance demonstrates limited understanding and/or application of fundamental knowledge and skills Unsatisfactory performance Fails to demonstrate competence in specific skills; performs in an inappropriate manner; demonstrates inadequate understanding and/or application of fundamental knowledge and skills; (demonstrates significant gaps and/or inaccuracies).
+Emerging performance Demonstrates limited competence in specific skills (inconsistencies may be evident); demonstrates limited understanding and/or application of fundamental knowledge and skills (displays some gaps and/or inaccuracies).
+Unsatisfactory performance Fails to demonstrate competence in specific skills; performs in an inappropriate demonstrates inadequate understanding and/or application of fundamental know skills; (demonstrates significant gaps and/or inaccuracies).